Canonical-AI-Inc/canonical/demo/README.md

 2. Run the script and have a conversation with the LLM in your terminal.
 The new cache will get populated with LLM responses.
 3. Type `Ctrl + C` to stop the session.
 Then, type `python demo.py` to start a new conversation.
 4. Have a new conversation with the LLM.
 When you ask questions similar to what you asked in your last conversation, you'll get cache hits.

+Caveats:
-5. Note: the cache update lag is set to five seconds for this demo.
+1. The cache update lag is set to five seconds for this demo.
 This is important for conversational LLM caching because it prevents the user and LLM from getting stuck in a loop.
+2. For privacy reasons, we don't cache queries with sensitive information like social security numbers.
+If you want a cache hit, don't use sensitive information.

 ## Example

 Update the `SYSTEM_PROMPT` in `demo.py` to start a new cache.
 Then, run the script with `python demo.py` to start a conversation.

 ```
 Assistant: Hello, Dr. Smith's dental office.
-This is Tim.
-How can I help you today?
+How may I assist you today?

-User (you): Hi, do you have any appointments for today?
+User (you): Hi, is this Doctor Smith's office?

-Assistant: I'm sorry, we don't.
-(Cache Hit: False, assuming you've updated the System Prompt and you're working in a new cache.)
+Assistant: Yes, this is Dr. Smith's dental office.
+How may I assist you today?
+(Cache Hit: False)

-User (you): How about Sunday?
+User (you): Are you on Oak Grove Road?

-Assistant: I apologize for any inconvenience, but our office is closed on Sundays.
-(Cache Hit: False, assuming you've updated the System Prompt and you're working in a new cache.)
+Assistant: Yes, we are located on Oak Grove Road in Walnut Creek.
+How can I assist you further?
+(Cache Hit: False)
 ```

 Type `Ctrl + C` to end the conversation.
 Then, type `python demo.py` to start a new conversation.

 ```
 Assistant: Hello, Dr. Smith's dental office.
+How may I assist you today?

+User (you): Hello, Doctor Smith's office?

-This is Tim.
-How can I help you today?
+Assistant: Yes, this is Dr. Smith's dental office.
+How may I assist you today?

-User (you): Hi, do you have any appointments for later today?

-Assistant: I'm sorry, we don't.
 (Cache Hit: True)

-User (you): What about Sunday?

-Assistant: I apologize for any inconvenience, but our office is closed on Sundays.
+User (you): Is your office on Oak Grove Road?

+Assistant: Yes, we are located on Oak Grove Road in Walnut Creek.
+How can I assist you further?
 (Cache Hit: True)

-User (you): What about Monday?

-Assistant: Certainly!
-We have availability on Monday.
-(Cache Hit: False)

 ```

 It'll look like this: